 Low-Carb Diet / Low Glycemic Diet / South Beach DietSuggestions:

-This Cottage Cheese Salad is loaded with healthy low-glycemic ingredients, and it would be approved for any phase of the original South Beach Diet as well as for low-carb eating plans.
-South Beach would recommend reduced-fat cottage cheese and other plans will prefer full-fat dairy, so take your choice!
+Cottage Cheese Salad with Za’atar is loaded with healthy ingredients, and would be great for low-carb eating plans.
+You could also eat this for any phase of the original South Beach Diet, but South Beach would recommend reduced-fat cottage cheese!

 Find More Recipes Like This One: